Skip to Content

 Put the wreath aside and leave it to dry fully for 2-3 days.
 As they dry, the pinecones will open naturally and wedge themselves to the wire form.
 If possible, place the wreath in a dry and sunny location to speed up the time it takes to dry fully.

-If you plan to hang the wreath outside where it will be exposed to rain and wet weather, we’d suggest spraying it with a water resistant sealer.
+If you plan to hang this fall wreath outside where it will be exposed to rain and wet weather, we’d suggest spraying it with a water resistant sealer.

 And there you go!
 We hope you’ve enjoyed this easy tutorial for making a beautiful wreath with pine cones in just a few simple steps.

 The best part is that you can dress up your lovely wreath with simple embellishments.
-Use some twine or a red ribbon to give it a festive touch for the holidays.
-Or paint the tips of the pinecones with white paint, or the whole wreath with some white spray paint for a frosted look for your holiday decor.
-You could even simply lay your new wreath down as a table centerpiece.
+Use some twine or a red ribbon to give it a festive touch to your holiday decor.
+Or paint the tips of the pinecones with white paint or the whole wreath with some white spray paint, a great way for a frosted look to some of your Christmas decorations.
+You could even simply lay your new wreath down as a table centerpiece in the dining room.

 Like it?
 Pin it for later!